-- 1) The buildings are more than 50 years old. - 2) The buildings appear to retain high to moderate integrity. - 3) Properties must meet two criteria for landmark designation (LDC §25-2-352). - a.
+- 1) The building is more than 50 years old. - 2) The building appears to retain high integrity. - 3) Properties must meet two criteria for landmark designation (LDC §25-2-352). - a.
 Architecture.
-The buildings appear to be good example of two-part commercial blocks. - b.
+The building is a good example of a two-part Italianate commercial block. - b.
 Historical association.
-The property still needs to be evaluated for potential historical associations. - c.
+The property still needs to be evaluated for potential historical associations.

+- c.
 Archaeology.
 The property was not evaluated for its potential to yield significant data concerning the human history or prehistory of the region. - d.
 Community value.
 The property has not been evaluated for a unique location, physical characteristic, or significant feature that contributes to the character, image, or cultural identity of the city, the neighborhood, or a particular demographic group. - e.
 Landscape feature.
 The property is not a significant natural or designed landscape with artistic, aesthetic, cultural, or historical value to the city.